Thursday, December 10, 2020

 The Basics: An evil space wizard arrives on earth and raises the dead to life, intending to hold every city in the world to ransom.
 Dredd, with a team of international judges - and a certain mutant bounty hunter from the future - leads the fightback!

-An all-too rare moment of zombie horror
+An all-too rare moment of zombie horror in this zombie apocalypse tale.

 Art by Carlos Ezquerra